-There are things that are happening on grand sites like our community so I think seeing how that evolution has taken place that’s because [unintelligible 00:08:09] interesting change from a decade ago and so be — If I were in front of a room or in a room with other community builders, getting some other points of view to what others are seeing with respect to that shift and how and where communities form today versus the way they had historically done so, is that something that really has changed or is it just a blip right now or are we going to see a pendulum swing back to things more around the individual.
+There are things that are happening on brand sites like our community so I think seeing how that evolution has taken place, that’s a really interesting change from a decade ago and so be — If I were in front of a room or in a room with other community builders, getting some other points of view to what others are seeing with respect to that shift and how and where communities form today versus the way they had historically done so, is that something that really has changed or is it just a blip right now or are we going to see a pendulum swing back to things more around the individual.
 Really trying to understand how those dynamics are played out in the near future.

 [00:08:47] Patrick O’Keefe: It’s funny you mentioned that because I just wrote a blog post yesterday on my personal blog and not to make that out to be more than it is.

-[00:09:45] Christopher Carfi: No, I think that does sound true and totally feel that individuals should also have their place and their trunk of digital real estate [crosstalk] because we have seen plenty of big centralized platforms go away.
-That’s why I still have social customer even though I don’t publish them nearly as often as I did but still that place that I know that I can have 100% control over the look and feel on the content and the persistence of what’s there.
+[00:09:45] Christopher Carfi: No, I think that does sound true and totally feel that individuals should also have their place and their trunk of digital real estate because we have seen plenty of big centralized platforms go away.
+That’s why I still have Social Customer, even though I don’t publish them nearly as often as I did, but still, that place that I know that I can have 100% control over the look and feel of the content and the persistence of what’s there.

 There are other platforms for other types of interaction that’s for particular long form things that I want to do or explore or share or experiment with and that I want to have a long-term permanent record.
 I think having those personal platforms like blogs and such, and true for businesses as well.
 That’s the one place where they can — All businesses large or small can’t control their destiny if you will and really be in charge of the platform.
 They don’t have to worry about, “Hey, I put this thing up will everybody be able to see it if some algorithm changes next week?”
 Is not the case because you’re in control of that platform.